Mattie Harris stands in front of the U.S. Capitol Building in Washington, D.C.

 “We talked a little bit about what we do and encouraged the White House to continue to support our respective communities,” says Harris, a second-year student in the master’s program at the School of Social Work.

-The meeting marked the latest step on her journey to reaching her long-term career goal.
-Harris, a macro student who studies in the Afrocentric Social Work field of practice, says she wants to harness the power of advocacy to improve the well-being of Black, Latinx, and LGBTQ populations.
-She envisions herself working as a consultant for organizations focused on making the world a more just and inclusive place for historically marginalized groups.
+The meeting marked the latest step on her journey to reaching her long-term career goal: harnessing the power of advocacy to improve the well-being of Black, Latinx, and LGBTQ populations.
+In particular, she envisions herself working as a consultant for organizations focused on making the world a more just and inclusive place for historically marginalized groups.

 Harris credits 51 with giving her the skills to achieve her career dreams.